Skip to form

 PENALTIES (MINIMUM / MAXIMUM SENTENCES): Class B Misdemeanor (0 days to 6 months jail, $0 to $1,940 fines and surcharges, plus interest); Class C Misdemeanor (0 days to 90 days jail, $0 to $1052.50 fines and surcharges, plus interest); Infraction (no jail, $0 to $1052.50 fines and surcharges, plus interest).

-I understand that if I am not a United States citizen, my plea(s) today may, or even will, subject me to deportation under United States immigration laws and regulations, or otherwise adversely affect my immigration status, which may include permanently barring my re-entry into the United States.
+I understand that if I am not a United States citizen, my plea(s) given in court may, or even will, subject me to deportation under United States immigration laws and regulations, or otherwise adversely affect my immigration status, which may include permanently barring my re-entry into the United States.
 I understand that if I have questions about the effects of my plea on my immigration status, I should consult with an immigration attorney.

 Acknowledgement of Rights